jwittke/teaching/README.md

-# teaching
+# Numerical methods for Geo-electromagnetic exploration techniques

-Numerical methods for Geo-electromagnetic exploration techniques
+Examples for the lecture: Numerical methods for Geo-electromagnetic exploration techniques